brozena/brozena-old.github.io/tabla.md

 I returned home to Scranton to meet my next teacher Bhimsen Mudaljikar.
 Bhimsen has been in the United States since the 1970s, keeping up his practice and teaching students in the region.

 Here the Indian community would gather regionally in small and large groups for bhajans, coming together for chanting and food.
-All I can say is that Northeastern Pennsylvania is home to so much.
+All I can say is Northeastern Pennsylvania is home to so much.

 ![Bhimsen, Prasanna, Jeff](/assets/waverly.png)
 _Bhimsen, Prasanna, Jeff, 2016_

 ### "New York Is the Place"

-Having been introduced by Samarth Nagarkar, I traveled to study with [Dan Weiss](http://danweiss.net) beginning in 2011 or so.
-I would travel from Scranton to Brooklyn as often as I could manage, averaging weekly or monthly through the years -- sometimes several times a week to listen to gigs.
+Having been introduced by Samarth Nagarkar, I began traveling to study with [Dan Weiss](http://danweiss.net) beginning in 2011.
+I would drive from Scranton to Brooklyn as often as I could manage, averaging weekly or monthly through the years -- sometimes several times a week to listen to gigs.

 ![Dan Weiss, Samarth Nagarkar, Miles Okazaki at Seeds, October 2014](/assets/seeds_dansamarthmiles.png) _Dan Weiss, Samarth Nagarkar, Miles Okazaki at Seeds, October 2014_